MythicPalette/simpler-quests/README.md

 You can easily set the quest name, quest visibility, objective view mode, and objectives.
 ### Quest Visibility Mode
 Quest visibility controls how objectives are presented to players.
 The three modes make it easy to quickly display information how you like.
+Secrets are never shown to players, so visibility modes only apply to non-secret objectives.

 `All Quest Objectives` shows all of the objectives (excluding secrets) to the players at all times.
 Great if you want to let them see all the major points of a quest.

 ![image](https://github.com/user-attachments/assets/321b8df7-a1cd-4d06-873b-12c88b5b27d4)

 `Up To Next Objective Only` shows only objectives that have been completed or failed and the next one.
-This will make sure your players don't get to peak ahead into the quest too far.
+Want your party to only be able to see the very next step but don't want to have to make every single objective a secret?
+This will make sure your players don't get to peak ahead into the quest too far while also making you work less.
+Just keep in mind, if the next objective has subobjectives, it will show all of those with it!

 ![image](https://github.com/user-attachments/assets/1e2260e7-c7e4-45e4-adc0-465ca838a65d)

 `Only Completed` will only let players see objectives they've already finished.
 Great for keeping tabs on progress without letting the players peak ahead.
+This is great for tracking player progress in quests, especially between breaks or even between sessions.

 ![image](https://github.com/user-attachments/assets/e5cc9c2e-eea6-4d15-8ec8-f44dba2e5c34)